personontheinternet1234/Machine-Learning-From-Scratch/README.md

 ### **Prerequisites**

-This library tries to do as many things as it can without relying on pre-defined methods.
+This library tries to do as many things as possible without relying on pre-defined methods.
 Below are the required prerequisites and what they're used for.

 - Python 3.9 +